braze-inc/braze-docs/_docs/_developer_guide/platform_wide/debugging.md

 ### Step 1: Close your app

-Before you start your session, close the app that's currently experiencing issues.
+Before you start your debugging session, close the app that's currently experiencing issues.
 You can relaunch the app at the start of your session.

 ### Step 2: Create a debugging session